Azelliott/love-maths/README.md

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 # Love Maths
 Fully responsive JavaScript maths game.
-Goal of this excercise is to practice JavaScript by implementing a simple game where the goal is to get the correct solution to a maths question.
+Object of this excercise is to practice JavaScript by implementing a simple game where the goal is to get the correct solution to a maths question.
 Game will keep track of right / wrong answers during play.

+# Technologies
+* JavaScript
+* HTML5
+* CSS

+# Features
+* Responsive design
+* Win / Loss counter
+* Math functions

 # Screenshot